stevegeek/access_allow/README.md

 * `.call!(user, <ability_namespace>: <ability_name>)`: checks if user has `ability_name` in `ability_namespace`.
 Returns
   true or raises `AccessAllow::ViolationError`

-The methods exposed by `Check` are useful for checking for abilities in service objects.
+The methods exposed by `Check` are useful for checking for abilities in other objects.
 To define abilities checks around controller actions see the next section.

 # Controller DSL for specifying requirements and abilities needed to perform actions